School Governors

 Message from the Chair of Governors

-On behalf of the Board of Governors, I welcome this opportunity to briefly introduce you to the work the Governing Body undertakes to ensure that your child(ren) will receive a sound primary school education.
+On behalf of the Local Governing Body, I welcome this opportunity to briefly introduce you to the work the Governing Body undertakes to ensure that your child(ren) will receive a sound primary school education.

-Governors discharge the above responsibilities, together with many others, through a Governing Body meeting each term.
-These formal meetings are supplemented by a series of informal subcommittee-meetings dealing with more specific issues.
-A number of governors also have responsibilities for specific issues within the school such as literacy, maths and safeguarding.
+Governors discharge their responsibilities through Local Governing Body meetings each term.
+A number of governors have responsibilities for specific issues within the school such as literacy, maths and safeguarding.

-Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.
+Governors adopt, review and monitor a range of policies that govern the operation of the school.

 Governor List